National Weather Service confirms tornado touchdown in Maine

-HIRAM, Maine (AP) - The National Weather Service says a tornado that touched down in Maine on Saturday afternoon caused tree damage and ripped a tin roof off a building.
+The National Weather Service says a tornado that touched down in Maine on Saturday afternoon caused tree damage and ripped a tin roof off a building.

 No fatalities or injuries were reported in the statement issued by the NWS office in Gray, Maine.